 Gravity and Magnitude

 The formula (Wλ)² = c/2 actually produces a result that is out by a factor of 100.
-This is acceptable if we consider the speed of light over a short period of time.
+This is acceptable if we consider the speed of light over a different period of time.
 Normally, the speed of light is defined in meters per second.
 Yet these values are a human definition.
 If we adjust the measurement to kilometres per second, the value for the speed of light decreases by 1000.
-The same can be said if we decrease the value of a second to a millisecond.
+The same can be said if we decrease the value of a second to a millisecond, the value for light increases by a factor of 1000.
 It all depends on the time frame and scale of distance we are using to define the speed of light.

 (c÷2) × G = 0.0100044

-This means we can rearrange the equation to that the result produced will create the correct order of magnitude for the relationship between the work function and the threshold wavelength.
+This means we can rearrange the equation to that the results produced will create the correct order of magnitude for the relationship between the work function and the threshold wavelength.

 This expression of the wave solution to the photo electric effect is much more satisfying, as we can define both the work function, or the threshold frequency with exactly the same equation.
-However, this also points to a new correlation between gravity and the speed of light, and the fine structure constant and the frquency of the CMB.
-Both equations seem to produce the same result.
+However, this also points to a new correlation between gravity and the speed of light.
 This is much more clearly express in terms of dimensionless science constant.
 The gravitational force is defined as 2/3, whereas the speed of light has a dimensionless value of 3.
-The constants when expressed in these terms are exacly equal the the results produced by the fine structure solution.
+The constants when expressed in these terms are exactly equal to the results produced by the fine structure solution.